Multi-user dungeon: Community

 MUD history has been preserved primarily through community sites and blogs and not through mainstream sources with journalistic repute.
 As of the late 1990s, a website called The Mud Connector has served as a central and curated repository for active MUDs.
 In 1995, The Independent reported that over 60,000 people regularly played about 600 MUDs, up from 170 MUDs three years prior.
 The Independent also noted distinct patterns of socialization within MUD communities.

+In 2004, MUDs were relatively popular in the United States and mostly text-based.

 Seraphina Brennan of Massively wrote that the MUD community was "in decline" as of 2009.

 Psychology and engagement

 Sherry Turkle developed a theory that the constant use (and in many cases, overuse) of MUDs allows users to develop different personalities in their environments.
 She uses examples, dating back to the text-based MUDs of the mid-1990s, showing college students who simultaneously live different lives through characters in separate MUDs, up to three at a time, all while doing schoolwork.
 The students claimed that it was a way to "shut off" their own lives for a while and become part of another reality.
 Turkle claims that this could present a psychological problem of identity for today's youths.

 "A Story About A Tree" is a short essay written by Raph Koster regarding the death of a LegendMUD player named Karyn, raising the subject of inter-human relationships in virtual worlds.

 Observations of MUD-play show styles of play that can be roughly categorized.
 Achievers focus on concrete measurements of success such as experience points, levels, and wealth; Explorers investigate every nook and cranny of the game, and evaluate different game mechanical options; Socializers devote most of their energy to interacting with other players; and then there are Killers who focus on interacting negatively with other players, if permitted, killing the other characters or otherwise thwarting their play.
-Few players play only one way, or play one way all the time; most exhibit a diverse style.
+Few players play only one way; most exhibit a diverse style.
 According to Richard Bartle, "People go there as part of a hero's journey—a means of self-discovery".

 Research has suggested that various factors combine in MUDs to provide users with a sense of presence rather than simply communication.

 Grammatical usage and derived terms

 As a noun, the word MUD is variously written MUD, Mud, and mud, depending on speaker and context.
 It is also used as a verb, with to mud meaning to play or interact with a MUD and mudding referring to the act of doing so.
-A mudder is, naturally, one who MUDs.
+A mudder is one who MUDs.
 Compound words and portmanteaux such as mudlist, mudsex, and mudflation are also regularly coined.
 Puns on the "wet dirt" meaning of "mud" are endemic, as with, for example, the names of the ROM (Rivers of MUD), MUCK, MUSH, and CoffeeMUD codebases and the MUD Muddy Waters.